 ADF members must not contact the Government of Timor-Leste directly concerning their eligibility for the TLSM.

 The eligibility criteria for the medal states:

 In late 2011, the Government of Timor-Leste advised that extraordinary cases would only be considered for a member who is returned to Australia:

 The Government of Timor-Leste informed Defence that the awarding of the TLSM would cease at the end of 2012 and no further applications would be considered from 2013 onwards.

 ADF members applying for consideration under the ‘extraordinary case’ provision must submit their case, with applicable evidence, to the Directorate of Honours and Awards (DH&A).
 Short term postings and deployments cut short due to units returning to Australia, are not considered an ‘extraordinary case’.
 If DH&A deems the merit of the case does not fit the criteria, the application will not be forwarded to the Government of Timor-Leste.

-The TLSM is a foreign award and was supplied by the Government of Timor-Leste.
-DH&A does not hold stock of the TLSM.
+The medal is a foreign award and was supplied by the Government of Timor-Leste.
+DH&A does not hold stock.